irfanhakim-as/homelab-wiki/topics/home-assistant.md

 2. [Deploy the HA stack with Docker Compose](../courses/container.md#docker-usage) after preparing the following items:

-   - A local app directory, on local storage (i.e. `~/.local/share/docker/home-assistant`): This will be used for at least the database volume directory.
+   - A local app directory, on local storage (i.e. `~/.local/share/docker/home-assistant`): This will be used for at least the database volume directory which specifically requires local storage.

    - **(Optional)** A remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/home-assistant`): This can be used for anything else that supports remote storage such as the Home Assistant configuration volume directory.